dfinnis/Multilayer_Perceptron/README.md

 ## model.json

-The model is saved every epoch in json format as a 2d array of neurons with bias & weights.
+The model is saved every training epoch in json format as a 2d array of neurons with bias & weights.
 Below is the first 42 lines of a model starting to train.
 We see the first neuron in the first hidden layer, it has 30 weights corresponding to the 30 neurons in the input layer.

 <img src="https://github.com/dfinnis/Multilayer_Perceptron/blob/master/img/model.gif">